JeffreyZhuang/Autopilot-documentation/README.md

 Flip the manual switch to put the plane into DIRECT mode.

 # TODO
-- Telemetry
-- Switching between manual and auto flight state
 - Use Python to read data log in micro-SD card
 - Commands to calibrate barometer, gyroscope, etc.
-- A place to store configuration
 - Don't mix and match seconds and microseconds